raztronaut/simpleredact/README.md

 ## Known Issues

 > [!WARNING]
-> **AI Model Performance**: Local AI detection is in beta.
+> **AI Model Performance**: Local AI detection is in beta and still kinda poop tbh.
 It requires a compatible browser (Chrome/Edge with WebGPU recommended) and may be slow on legacy hardware.
 Initial model load (approx. 40MB) happens once and is cached.

 ## Tech Stack